chihacknight/chihacknight.org/_posts/blog/2015-12-22-chi-hack-night-2015-year-in-review.md

 ## 2015 presentation highlights

-37 presentations is a lot, and it’s a real challenge to pick our favorites.
+37 presentations is a lot ([see the full list here](http://chihacknight.org/events/)), and it’s a real challenge to pick our favorites.
 We can try, though:

 **#140 [Slow Roll Chicago](http://chihacknight.org/events/2015/01/27/slow-roll-chicago.html)**